corgi-in-tights/showdownparser/README.md

-ill probably get to adding it to jitpack one of these days.. just yoink the files till then, a credit or two would be appreciated so people know about this
+ill probably get to adding it to jitpack one of these days.. just yoink the files till then or download the build in releases and include that, a credit or two would be appreciated so people know about this